josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ## Getting the data using web scraping

-The race results site doesn't have an export feature and I never heard back from their support team to see if there was an alternate way to get the race data, so the only alternative left was to do some web scrapping.
+The race results site doesn't have an export feature and I never heard back from their support team to see if there was an alternate way to get the race data, so the only alternative left was to do some web scraping.

-The website is pretty basic and only allows scrolling through each record, so I decided to do web scrapping to get the results into a format I could use later for data analysis.
+The website is pretty basic and only allows scrolling through each record, so I decided to do web scraping to get the results into a format I could use later for data analysis.

 ### The rules of web scraping

 There are very 3 simple rules:

 1) Rule #1: **Please don't do it**.
-Data flow changes, your scrapper will break the minute you are done getting the data.
+Data flow changes, your scraper will break the minute you are done getting the data.
 It will require time and effort. _Lots of it_.
 2) Rule #2: **Read rule number 1**.
 If you cannot get the data in another format then go to rule #3
 3) Rule #3: __Choose a good framework to automate what you can__ and prepare to do heavy data cleanup (also known as give me patience for the stuff I cannot control, like poorly done HTML and CSS)